tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 ### Instructor Notes

-* Students have learned the generalities of machine learning, and they already know how to apply supervised machine learning; this class offers an overview of unsupervised machine learning, students will have hands-on experience using k-means on a business case scenario to demonstrate how unsupervised machine learning could add value to business decision-making.
+* Students have learned the generalities of machine learning; they already know how to use supervised machine learning algorithms.
+Today's class offers an overview of unsupervised machine learning, where students will have hands-on experience using k-means on a business case scenario.

+* Students will demonstrate how unsupervised machine learning could add value to business decision-making.

-* Understanding unsupervised learning may be challenging, however everyone is a customer and is familiar with how companies use data to target customers or potential customers to offer products and services.
+* Understanding unsupervised learning may be challenging; however, everyone is a customer and is familiar with how companies use data to target customers or potential customers to offer products and services.
 Try to use analogies about how companies like [Amazon, Netflix, Google](https://www.pointillist.com/blog/customer-behavior-data/), or [Target](https://www.forbes.com/sites/kashmirhill/2012/02/16/how-target-figured-out-a-teen-girl-was-pregnant-before-her-father-did/) are using customer segmentation to provide customized offers, or [how Spotify is using segmentation](https://towardsdatascience.com/in-this-article-i-provide-a-detailed-analysis-of-spotify-as-a-company-music-industry-direction-eeb945d7257c) to improve its products and services.

-* There are several theoretical aspects behind the k-means and PCA algorithms, focus the class on the practical application of these algorithms for customer segmentation and share the additional references presented on the slides for those students interested in having a deeper understanding.
+* There are several theoretical aspects behind the k-means and PCA algorithms, focus the class on the practical application of these algorithms for customer segmentation and share the additional references presented on the slides for those students interested in having a more in-depth understanding.

-* The cloud is a core concept for FinTech professionals; however, it might be seen as complex and nebulous for some students; it's important to highlight how companies like Amazon Web Services have reduced the technological complexity behind the cloud, by offering user-friendly interfaces that allow deployment of a machine-learning model with few lines of code and some mouse clicks.
+* The cloud is a core concept for FinTech professionals; however, it might be seen as complex and nebulous for some students.
+It's important to highlight how companies like Amazon Web Services have reduced the technological complexity behind the cloud by offering user-friendly interfaces that allow the deployment of a machine learning model with few lines of code and some mouse clicks.

 * On Day 1, the homework demo is presented; be sure to get familiar with the homework's solutions before the class.

 * Be sure to set the pace for the class.
 Encourage students to attend office hours if they feel lost or stuck.
 Also, encourage students to work with partners.

 * **Important!** Slack out the disclaimer for [AWS Free Tier](../Supplemental/AWS-Free-Tier.md) services at the end of today's class.
-Explain to students that while we are only using free tier services in class, they should review this documentation to avoid accidentally incurring charges.
+Explain to students that while we are only using free tier services in the class, they should review this documentation to avoid accidentally incurring charges.

-* Prior to class, make sure that all students have created their AWS account, and ask TAs to help troubleshoot any issues.
+* Before class, make sure that all students have created their AWS account, and ask TAs to help troubleshoot any issues.
 If any students are unable to access a free tier account, ask that they pair up with a peer for this week.

 ### Sample Class Video (Highly Recommended)